Skip to main content

 authentication of the connection and network traffic between TACACS+

-Peers by adding TLS support.
+peers by adding TLS support.

 Simply adding TLS support to the protocol does not guarantee the

-operators and equipment vendors to adhere to the latest best
+for the operators and equipment vendors to adhere to the latest best

 practices for ensuring the integrity of network devices and selecting